Judge bars immigration policing criteria for 2 grants

 #ReadLocal

-The city sued after it didn't receive Edward Byrne Memorial Justice Assistance Grants for the first time in 20 years.
-Its applications were denied the past two years.
+City Attorney Mike Feuer sought the permanent injunction in a lawsuit after LA didn't receive Edward Byrne Memorial Justice Assistance Grants in 2017 for the first time in 20 years.
+The city had received more than $1 million each year from the grant that goes toward hiring, equipment, training and other needs.

+"We've got to stand up for public safety in Los Angeles and against the Trump administration's efforts to arrogate to itself authority it does not have," Feuer said in a statement.
+"No matter who holds the presidency, the constitution is still the supreme law of land."

+A Justice Department spokeswoman didn't immediately respond to an email seeking comment.

-The ruling applies nationwide to grants for hiring, equipment and training and to a grant aimed at fighting juvenile gang crime.
+The ruling applies nationwide and includes another grant program aimed at fighting juvenile gang crime.

+In a similar case, Real ruled in the city's favor in April over a grant program for hiring police officers.

+The grant rules were imposed by former Attorney General Jeff Sessions, who said cities endangered public safety if they didn't help enforce immigration laws.

 Comments